 Our MP was pleased to learn that, under new proposals being put forward by Cheshire Fire & Rescue Service, additional emergency response vehicles would be allocated to the Macclesfield area.
 This includes Rapid Response Rescue Units at Poynton and Bollington Fire Stations to improve response to road traffic accidents; and additional resources to address situations, involving flooding and wildfires.
 Mr Rutley discussed with Mr Cashin and his colleagues how these new resources would help better address any flooding incidents in the future.
-There are also plans to replace Macclesfield Fire Station’s current aerial appliance – which applies water to fires from a height – with a new High Reach Extending Turret vehicle.
+Macclesfield Fire Station has a modern aerial appliance – which applies water to fires from a height – a High Reach Extending Turret vehicle.
 This has advantages over the old model in that it can pierce through roof materials to more effectively fight fires.

-These plans are contained in Cheshire Fire & Rescue Service’s draft Integrated Risk Management Plan, which has been recently published, and sets out the steps that the Service will take to prevent and protect local communities from fire and other emergencies, and enhance its response when emergencies do occur.
-The Plan is currently subject to an ongoing public consultation, which will run until 20th March 2020.
-Local residents can view the draft plan and have their say on proposals at Cheshire Fire & Rescue Service’s website.
+These plans are contained in Cheshire Fire & Rescue Service’s Integrated Risk Management Plan, and sets out the steps that the Service takes to prevent and protect local communities from fire and other emergencies, and enhance its response when emergencies do occur.
+Local residents can view the plan at Cheshire Fire & Rescue Service’s website.